ralls0/LiqoBenchmark/README.md

 2. Online Boutique on a multi-cluster with Liqo.
 3. Online Boutique on a multi-cluster with Liqo, and Linkerd as Service Mesh provider.
 4. Online Boutique on a multi-cluster with Linkerd.
+5. Online Boutique on a cluster with Linkerd.

 ## Test 1